How To Host A Sequel Wedding

 During COVID-19, many couples will have what is known as a ‘minimony’.
 This is a tiny ceremony (it can be legal or symbolic) with just a handful of witnesses, held on the date of your postponed wedding.
 Many will identify a minimony as being the legal limit of people who can attend a wedding in their country under current restrictions and include those who couldn’t be there in person via a livestream.

 A micro-wedding will be less than 20 guests.
-This number fits the current restrictions in England perfectly.
 You’ll need to decide who those people are and they are usually the people who mean the most to you.
 When social distancing restrictions are lifted, this would be an ideal number for a small reception too.
 Again, there’s nothing stopping you from inviting more people to be at the legal ceremony via a livestream.

 How do I invite people to the small wedding?

-There is no right or wrong way to do this and it isn’t technically different to inviting people to a one-day wedding.
+There is no right or wrong way to do this and it isn’t technically different from inviting people to a one-day wedding.
 Here are some ideas to inspire you:

 - Purchase some nice paper and handwrite each invitation to make this event even more personal.